xyproto/pixelprotocol/README.md

 ### Client Side State

+All state values are expected to be zeroed at the start of the program.

 | Description                             | Type              |
 |-----------------------------------------|-------------------|
 | r, g, b, a * 256 palette info           | 4 * 256 * uint8   |